Looking for :

 contains additional and updated information.

-It is strongly recommended that ship operators register for
+It is strongly recommended that ship operators register for6.2

 Risk Area) – an area bounded by Suez to the North, 10°S and